Darren-Choo/SC1015-DataSci-AI_Python/README.md

 2. Random Forest Regression
 3. eXtreme Gradient Boosting Regression

+## Data Preparation and Cleaning
+- MISSING

+## Exploratory Data Analysis
+- MISSING

-## Data Driven Insights and Conclusion
+## Data Driven Insights and recommendations
 - Random forest regression is the best model to predict life ladder across all the 3 models we used.
--

 ## What did we learn from this project?
 - Learnt to apply K-fold cross-validation in our project.
 - Handling datasets with missing and irrelavant data.
--

 ## References